 Ronda is a health occupations teacher at Marquette Senior High School.
 She received her master’s degree in science education in December 2008.
 She completed original research and wrote a thesis titled, “Effects of Problem Solving on Confidence and Understanding in the High School Health Occupations Classroom.”
 Ronda is an expert in integrating science content material with implementing collaborative learning, problem-based learning, and science inquiry in her high school science and health courses.
-She is active in community service and has been a positive influence in the lives of many Upper Peninsula youth and School of Education students and faculty.
+She is active in community service and has been a positive influence in the lives of many Upper Peninsula youth and School of Education, Leadership and Public Service students and faculty.

 |Health, Physical Education and Recreation